Female sexual problems

 - previous mental or physical trauma

-- excessive alcohol and drug use
+- excessive alcohol consumption or drug use

-Sex drive can also fall if a woman's natural testosterone levels drop.
+Libido can also fall if a woman's natural testosterone levels drop.
 Testosterone is produced in the ovaries and adrenal glands, so levels can drop if these are removed or they're not functioning properly.

-These can be divided into two types:
+These can be divided into 2 types:

 - primary – when a woman has never had an orgasm